Your AI

 Every action, logged.

 An immutable audit log of every tool call, message and decision.
-His memory is inspectable too — you can always see exactly what he knows.
+His memory is inspectable too, you can always see exactly what he knows.

 - ✓Pick a start date that suits your team

-- ✓Meet the colleague before you commit
+- ✓Meet your team member before you commit